ddmatthe/workload-services-framework/staging/recipes/gen5/postgresql/README.md

 Some of optimizations are implemented as low-level kernel configuration.
 The --privileged flag can be used to run with escalated priviliges.

-Note, with systems with insufficient memory, you may receive the error message ***FATAL:  could not map anonymous shared memory: Cannot allocate memory*** requiring adjustment of the memeory allocated in the configuration file.

 ```
 docker run --privileged -v  $(pwd)/postgresql.conf:/etc/postgresql/postgresql.conf -e POSTGRES_PASSWORD=mysecretpassword  -d postgres -c config_file=/etc/postgresql/postgresql.conf